0808 808 4000 Get help now

 If you do not give complete information to your IP about your assets and debts when you apply for an IVA, you could be committing a criminal offence.

-The IVA protocol is a set of voluntary guidelines which many insolvency practitioners (IPs) follow.
+The IVA Protocol is a set of voluntary guidelines which many IPs follow.
 The guidelines cover how a straightforward consumer IVA should be put together and how the IP should behave.
 The protocol has been set up to make the IVA process quicker and simpler for IPs, creditors and for you as the applicant.

-It is very important to understand how an IVA will affect your home before you sign any agreement.
+Before you sign an IVA agreement, it is very important to understand how an IVA will affect your home.

-However, if your IVA follows the IVA protocol, there is some protection.
-See the section IVA protocol and your home.
+If your IVA follows the IVA Protocol, there is some protection.
+See the section IVA Protocol and your home.

 The IP will agree on a valuation with you and will then work out your share of the equity.
 This will be based on 85% of the value of the property, taking away the value of any existing mortgages and secured loans.
 The following example shows how the IP will calculate your equity.